 The UKIFC has contributed significantly to the development of the UK Government’s Islamic finance framework over the past decade.
 The UKIFC offering includes: policy strategy, identifying and assisting with drafting necessary regulatory frameworks and capacity building.
 Through its work the UKIFC has developed a proprietary methodology and is particularly well adapted to working with international jurisdictions operating within a secular context.

-The UKIFC has developed a strategic partnership with top 10 global law firm CMS to deliver a comprehensive Government advisory offering.
+With over 250 partners and 74 offices across Europe, Middle East, South America and Asia the UKIFC has developed a strategic partnership with top 10 global law firm CMS Cameron McKenna Nabarro Olswang LLP to deliver a comprehensive Government advisory offering.

 Advisory work to governmental institutions and NGOs (including fiscal and regulatory policy issues)